 Quite the opposite, the property of self-identity belongs to only one object ('x') and none other.
 However, it is true of every object that it is self-identical and so the property of self-identity is a general property, namely, true of everything there is.
-The fact that every case of self-identity is unique to just one individual led some authors to take it as a paradigmatic essential property and develop their essentialist theories around it.44
+The fact that every case of self-identity is unique to just one individual led some authors to take it as a paradigmatic essential property and develop their essentialist theories around it.

 The basic idea behind the classification of some essential properties as trivial is the fact that they necessarily belong to everything.
 Unfortunately, certain implausible properties that come out essential on the modal account do not fall into this category.
-Some properties are a result of combining two or more properties into a union that an object possesses only if it has at least one of these properties.45 Consider the property of being such that three is a number or being a mouse.
-Since the first disjunct of the union is a trivial essential property that belongs to every object, the union is also a trivial essential property of being a mouse - is Jerry's non-trivial essential property and consequently the union is his essential property as well.
+Some properties are a result of combining two or more properties into a union that an object possesses only if it has at least one of these properties.
+Consider the property of being such that three is a number or being a mouse.
+Since the first disjunct of the union is a trivial essential property that belongs to every object, the union is also a trivial essential property of every object.
+However, the second disjunct of the union - the property of being a mouse - is Jerry's non-trivial essential property as well.
 As a result, Jerry has the same essential property trivially and non-trivially.
 Alternatively, consider the property of being a number or a mouse.
-This property does not necessarily belong to everything and is an essential property of Jerry and of the number two, but somehow it does not seem that should count as essential.
+This property does not necessarily belong to everything, but it is, for example, an essential property of Jerry and of the number two, but somehow it does not seem that should count as essential.
 Of course, one could exclude unions as not being properties at all since they are only arbitrary disjunctions of properties.